 Why do cancer cytogenetics?

-In 1960, solid evidence in favor of this theory was for the first time provided when the same small marker chromosome (the Philadelphia (Ph) chromosome; Figure 1) was found in bone marrow cells from three patients with chronic myeloid leukemia.
+In 1960, solid evidence in favor of this theory was for the first time provided when the same small marker chromosome (the Philadelphia (Ph) chromosome, see figure) was found in bone marrow cells from three patients with chronic myeloid leukemia.
 In the decades that followed, numerous examples of first other leukemias, then lymphomas and solid tumors with specific acquired chromosomal abnormalities were detected.
 Indeed, most both benign and malignant neoplasias examined diligently were found to be characterized by more or less specific, but always non-random, chromosomal aberration patterns, whereas non-neoplastic cells never had similar chromosome changes.

 In search of the best treatments